gosukiwi/Blueberry/README.md

-# IcedTea
+# Iced Tea
-IcedTea is a script language with clean syntax, inspired from CoffeeScript, Python and Ruby.
+Iced Tea is a script language with clean syntax, inspired from CoffeeScript, Python and Ruby.

-IcedTea compiles to __PHP__ so everything you do with IcedTea can run wherever PHP can run, this is awesome for shared web servers where you can only run default PHP.
+Iced Tea compiles to __PHP__ so everything you do with Iced Tea can run wherever PHP can run, this is awesome for shared web servers where you can only run default PHP.

-Right now IcedTea is still in early development, but it's planned to implement something very similar to CoffeeScript.
+Right now Iced Tea is still in early development, but it's planned to implement something very similar to CoffeeScript.

 ## Command Line Usage